 - Several times when I told them that I was being misrepresented, I was muted.

-- I tried to continue and I repeatedly asked if I could speak freely but was told I could not because I was a liar.
-They said I was falsely accusing them of misrepresenting me, upon which I was repeatedly muted when saying I was being misrepresented.
+- I tried to continue, and I repeatedly asked if I could speak freely but was told I could not because I was a liar.
+They said that I was falsely accusing them of misrepresenting me upon which I was repeatedly muted when saying I was being misrepresented.

-- I was also told that I had to answer in certain ways, i.e, politely, in a calm voice, that I couldn't use illustrations to make my case since they "weren't on topic", etc. This restriction only served to make things even more difficult to communicate with them.
+- I was also told that I had to answer in certain ways, i.e., politely, in a calm voice and that I couldn't use illustrations to make my case since they "weren't on topic," etc. This restriction only served to make things even more difficult to communicate with them.

 In short, I was treated very badly.
 After about an hour-and-a-half of this, I couldn't take it any longer.
 I left their room and opened my own room where I could have freedom of discussion.

 On Aug.
-16, 2005 Surphing published a blog about me, which I kept.
+16, 2005, Surphing published a blog about me, which I kept.
 I have quoted her and responded.
-My goal is not to malign her, but to try and set the record straight and respond freely.
+My goal is not to malign her but to try to set the record straight and respond freely.

 - Surphing: "How many times have I heard people critique the likes of Benny Hinn or Joel Osteen or Billy Graham in the reformed circles?
 Dozens.
 Why?
 Because public teachers are subject to public testing in order to call such persons back to truth and to warn the flock of God.
 Matt Slick is no different."